Wastewater treatment plant parameters

 Nitrites NO2

-In aquaponics, aquaculture or fish farming, this parameter is very closely monitored in association with pH.
+In aquaponics, aquaculture or fish farming, this parameter is closely monitored in correlation with pH.
 NO2 concentrations below 1 mg/l can cause stress and kill fish.
 For this reason, it can be said that the NO2 concentration should not exceed 1 mg/l in plant discharges.
 There is some question as to the relevance of this value given the concentration of wild fish at the outlet of a plant, knowing that on average the concentration of nitrite is close to 2 mg/L for treatments with short residence times such as biofilters.

 Nitrates NO3